SOS (1993 video game): Release

 The game was released in Japan as Septentrion on May 28, 1993 for the Super Famicom.
 The game was released in North America April 1994, under the title S.O.S., and was published by Vic Tokai.
 It was followed up by the Japan-only release of Septentrion: Out of the Blue in 1999 for the Sony PlayStation.

 Reception

 The game received average reviews upon release.
-GamePro gave the game a mixed review, saying that the premise is compelling but marred by too many poorly-designed segments.
-They summarized the game as "a movie-like trek that has great ambiance but hits some sticky spots along the way."
+GamePro gave the game a mixed review, saying that the premise is compelling but marred by too many poorly designed segments.
+They summarized the game as "a movie-like trek that has great ambience but hits some sticky spots along the way."
 In Japan, Famitsu gave it a positive score of 32 out of 40.
+In 2017, Dominic Arsenault described SOS as "one of the truly original SNES titles".